sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

    :width: 60%

-2. on successful creation, you will able to see peering connection with Status active.
+2. On successful creation, you will be able to see peering connection with Status active.

 .. figure:: ../../_assets/aws/glue/peering_connection_list.PNG
    :alt: aws